Planning & Building Inspections

 - Inspections results will be available to customers through Evolve, in addition to the permit checklist in the permit box on the job site.

 - A new permitting and inspections fee schedule will become effective on November 2, 2020.
 The new fee schedule uses the ICC cost of construction method to determine permit fees, and this simplified fee calculation method will help customers more easily calculate permit fees prior to applying for a permit.
 Applications received prior to November 2, 2020 will be billed under the previous fee schedule.

 Leland is excited to offer this new system and process improvements to its citizens and customers.
-A link to the Evolve webpage will be available on November 2, 2020 on this page.

 For questions or comments, please contact Ben Andrea, Director of Planning and Inspections.

 Applications open for ReBuild NC Storm Recovery Program